lifepillar/awesome-data-not-collected-ios/Readme.md

-# Awesome List of iOS “Data Not Collected” Apps
+# Awesome List of “Data Not Collected” Apps for iOS/iPadOS

 ## FAQ

 - **Why does this list exist?**

-Because we couldn't find an “awesome data-not-collecting iOS apps” list.
+Because I couldn't find a similar list anywhere.
 And it is not possible to search the App Store based on privacy criteria.
 And because most of the apps in the world should fall in this category—but, alas, they are only a scant minority, so this list will never be too hard to maintain (although we wish it eventually will, especially because of apps for young people: games and education apps).

 - **Apple is collecting your data anyway: isn't this effort a contradiction and a waste of time?**